Earlier this year / Later

 failed at your Prime Directive.
 You can kill me too and replace who I am

-with another zombie, but you will know that your have failed at
+with another zombie, but you will know that you have failed at your

-your Prime Directive.
-Frontal lobotomy may silence the dissent, but it
+Prime Directive.
+Frontal lobotomy may silence the dissent, but it cannot

-cannot silence the truth.
-YOU will always know that you have failed at
+silence the truth.
+YOU will always know that you have failed at your Prime

-your Prime Directive."
-But the story was written during a nihilist era
+Directive."
+But the story was written during a nihilist era when (it was

-when (it was supposed by all authors) there were no true heroes to act
+supposed by all authors) there were no true heroes to act heroically, only

 The director keeps asking me, "Tom, are you having fun?"
 For me, "fun"